 Children between the ages of 7 and 16 or between 1st and 9th grade who have problems with school performance and adaptation, language, attention, and/or social skills are well served by the evaluation.
 The evaluation can also be appropriate for children with medical and/or neurological conditions that may be impacting their development and school functioning.
 The program is not well suited for children with intellectual disability or significant motor or sensory impairments.

 The evaluation takes a little more than half a day.
-While the child visits each specialist on the team, parents meet with program staff to review the child's history and discuss current concerns.
+While the child visits each specialist on the Boston Children's team, parents meet with program staff to review the child's history and discuss current concerns.
 The specific evaluations are as follows:

 - The Neurology specialist will evaluate strength, reflexes, coordination, fine and gross motor skills.
 This information is used to determine whether there are neurodevelopmental signs of a learning disorder or possibly signs suggesting neurological impairment.
 Children will also be evaluated for ADHD.

 - The Neuropsychologist will administer a selection of cognitive tests and interpret them in order to characterize the child's overall learning profile.

 - The Oral and Written Language specialist will assess understanding and use of language, reading and writing achievement, and important relationships between oral and written language.

 - The Mathematics specialist will assess performance on an array of arithmetic, geometric and logical tasks to assess the level of mathematics achievement as well as the child's mathematics learning style.

 - The Psychologist interviews both parent(s) and child to screen for the presence of emotional issues both past and present that may affect or be affected by academic and social performance.